TheCloudWhisperer/tictactoe/README.md

 This version is quite simple, and I may revisit it at a later stage.
 I have quite a few ideas to improve it, but I am eager to finish the assignment and proceed with the course.

+TODO List:
+- print scoreboard and template side to side (rather than one below the other)